JensMueller2709/FAAAST-Service/docs/source/index.md

 Additionally, you can import the eclipse formatting rules defined in _/codestyle_ into our IDE.

 ### Third Party License
-If you use additional dependencies please be sure that the licenses of these dependencies are compliant with our [License](##license).
+If you use additional dependencies please be sure that the licenses of these dependencies are compliant with our.
 If you are not sure which license your dependencies have, you can run
 >mvn license:aggregate-third-party-report

 and check the generated report in the directory `documentation/third_party_licenses_report.html`.